 - Increased personal and academic learning and development.

 - A supporting and challenging environment in which students engage in ideas, and explore diverse views and values.

-For incoming first-year students who have expressed an interest in pursuing a science major, a special living learning community exists in Assumption Hall, just across the street from the Brother Alfred Brousseau Science Building.
-Science-focused students seeking a residential community with peers who are taking calculus, chemistry, physics, or biology, and who are committed to an atmosphere where there is quiet time for studying at night, find this option attractive.
-In addition to the opportunity to live in an intellectually stimulating environment, students in the Science Living Learning Community are supported in their academic endeavors by the presence of older students, skilled in the sciences and the humanities, who are available as mentors and tutors.
+For incoming first-year undergraduate students who have expressed an interest in pursuing a STEM major, a special living learning community exists in Assumption Hall, located in the same hall as the STEM center and just across the street from the Brother Alfred Brousseau Science Building.
+STEM-focused students seeking a residential community with peers who are taking calculus, chemistry, physics, or biology, and who are committed to an atmosphere where there is quiet time for studying at night, find this option attractive.
+In addition to the opportunity to live in an intellectually stimulating environment, students in the STEM Living Learning Community are supported in their academic endeavors by the presence of older students, skilled in the sciences and the humanities, who are available as mentors and tutors.
 Students have access to a range of enrichment activities such as going to the San Francisco Symphony and Bay Area museums.
-The Science Living Learning Community is sponsored by the School of Science in partnership with the Office of Residential Experience.
-For further information, contact Professor Chris Jones of the Math Department at email@example.com.
-Students enter a lottery to live in the Science Living and Learning Community through an online roommate preference questionnaire included in materials distributed to new students.
+The STEM Living Learning Community is sponsored by the School of Science in partnership with the Office of Residential Experience.
+For further information, contact Professor Makenzie O’Neil of the Psychology Department at firstname.lastname@example.org.
+Students enter a lottery to live in the STEM Living and Learning Community through an online roommate preference questionnaire included in materials distributed to new students.

 Lasallian Living Learning Community